Anority/Discom/README.md

 4. In the Settings tab, click Reveal Config Vars and enter the information for the features you'll want to use from **[here](https://github.com/Gravestorm/Discom/blob/master/config.js.example)**.

       4a.
 KEY is the name, VALUE is the ID or other required input.

       4b.
 TOKEN is required, everything else is optional.
 (Token is not Client Secret in the Discord Bot Website, it is near the bottom)

       4c.
 To get a Channel ID, you must right click on a Text Channel and select Copy ID.
 (Need to enable Developer Mode in User Settings -> Appearance)

       4d.
 To get a Server ID, you must right click on a Server and select Copy ID.
 (Need to enable Developer Mode in User Settings -> Appearance)

       4e.
 To get a Role ID, you must put \ before mentioning it (e.g. \@Streamer) and copy the number part.
 (Need to allow anyone to @mention the role in the Role's settings)

-      4f.
-To get a Game name, you must click on a user who is playing the game and use the name from there.

 ![Config](https://cdn.discordapp.com/attachments/279289541070946304/496316976885661696/Config.png)